 During his campaign, South Korea’s 19th president, Jae In Moon—who was sworn in on Monday May 10th, 2017, the day after the election—promised to adopt a dog from CARE as First Dog, the official companion dog of the First Family.
 Animal rights groups, animal lovers, and the Hankyoreh newspaper are demanding that he make good on this most easily-kept promise.

 Animal rights groups had presented the stories of three rescued dogs to the presidential candidates and asked them to choose one to adopt as First Dog if they were adopted.
 President Moon chose Tori, currently sheltered by CARE.

-My family and I anticipate the day we can welcome Tory as a new family member and will make sure he adjusts well to the new environment.
+My family and I anticipate the day we can welcome Tori as a new family member and will make sure he adjusts well to the new environment.